m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/test/mockito/mockito.md

 ### Verify mocks Execution

+Sometimes our functions have some functionality like calling a certain method, We can verify this behavior by mockito verify() method.
+Verify is usually redundant but, it is necessary on some purposes.

-Mockito verify method accepts two arguments:
+verify() method accepts two arguments:

 * mock object
 * time